bonjorno7/3dn-bip/docs/reference.md

     load():
         Description:
-            Generate a new preview from the given filepath.
+            Load a new preview from the given filepath.

         Arguments:
-            name (str): The name (unique id) identifying the preview. filepath (str): The file path to generate the preview from. filetype (str): The type of file, needed to generate the preview in [‘IMAGE’, ‘MOVIE’, ‘BLEND’, ‘FONT’].
+            name (str): The name (unique id) identifying the preview. filepath (str): The file path to load the preview from. filetype ('IMAGE', 'MOVIE', 'BLEND', 'FONT'): The type of the file.

         Returns:
             An object of type ImagePreview.

     load_safe():
         Description:
-            Return the specified preview if it already exists in the collection, otherwise attempt to load a preview from the given filepath.
+            Return the specified preview if it already exists in the collection.
+            Load the preview from the given file path otherwise.

         Arguments:
-            name (str): The name (unique id) identifying the preview. filepath (str): The file path to generate the preview from. filetype (str): The type of file, needed to generate the preview in [‘IMAGE’, ‘MOVIE’, ‘BLEND’, ‘FONT’].
+            name (str): The name (unique id) identifying the preview. filepath (str): The file path to load the preview from. filetype ('IMAGE', 'MOVIE', 'BLEND', 'FONT'): The type of the file.

         Returns:
             An object of type ImagePreview.